markusloecher/Python-Workshop/README.md

 I will lean heavily on the book [Python for Data Analysis](https://wesmckinney.com/book/) (as well as the [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/)).

-The first few weeks will focus on the fundamentals of data types and flow structures while the ultimate goal of the course will be to introduce you to _statistical thinking, data literacy and modeling_.
+The first day will focus on the fundamentals of data types and flow structures while the ultimate goal of the course will be to introduce you to _statistical thinking, data literacy and modeling_.

 DataCamp